matthewfeickert-talks/talk-chep-2024/talk.md

 .large[
 * [v1 prototype](https://gitlab.cern.ch/gstark/pycolumnarprototype/-/blob/57ad135c84c4b874f057021f71afaf487cef6a13/Zee_demo.ipynb) established foundations of what was possible with new tooling
    - Pythonic interfaces to CP tools could be written without heroic levels of work
-   - Prototype tools were performant enough to be evidence that further work warranted
+   - Prototype tools were promising, but more work needed to achieve necessary performance
    - No "zero action" option &mdash; needed to create standalone prototype to determine if work was reasonable
 * [v2 prototype](https://gitlab.cern.ch/atlas-asg/columnar-athena) takes a step forward in scope
    - Moves developments into ATLAS Athena and .bold[migrate ATLAS CP tools to columnar backend] without breaking existing workflows
+      - Adds thread-safety
    - Adds [infrastructure support](https://gitlab.cern.ch/atlas/atlasexternals/-/merge_requests/1149) for development of columnar analysis tools
    - Allows for full scale integration and performance tests ]